GeoffCox/sterling-svelte/src/routes/(app)/components/menuseparator/+page.md

 # MenuSeparator

-A visual line separating groups of menu items.
+A styled line to visually separate groups of menu items in a menu.

 ## Props